 Hand spiced cues are easily identifiable by looking at the four points of the cues in the butt section of the cue.
 If you look carefully you will notice rounded points versus sharp points when a cue is Machine spliced.
 With Hand spliced cues, the points are shaped and rounded by hand.
 It's a much more expensive technique and the points because they are shaped by hand can vary from cue to cue.
 Characteristics wise, there is a romantic notion that Hand spliced cues are superior to Machine spliced cues, I suppose the question is, does tradition and a limitation in technology make a method of manufacture that was the only option 80 -100 years ago, still the best option today?
 We should compare technology today and what that allows makers to produce, versus performance, is there a difference in performance between a Hand spliced Snooker cue and a Machine spliced Snooker cue?
 Again in my opinion no, that said players repeatedly gravitate towards Hand spliced Snooker cues over Machine spliced Snooker cues despite the increase in price.
 Hand spliced Snooker cues are considerably more expensive to manufacture.
-Machine spliced Snooker cues can be mass produced using machines to cut the spliced sections of the cue, making the process more accurate, less time consuming and the reject rate at QC stage significantly less.
-Does a Machine spliced Snooker cue still possess the same charm as a Hand spliced Snooker cue?
+Machine spliced Snooker cues can be mass produced using machines to cut the spliced Snooker cue still possess the same charm as a Hand spliced Snooker cue?
+Apparently not, Hand spliced Snooker cue still posses the same charm as a Hand spliced Snooker cue?
 Apparently not, Hand spliced Snooker cues are still the preferred standard, along with Ebony butts and genuine wood veneers.